divagicha/CoWIN-Vaccine-Appointment-Booking/README.md

 8. Beneficiaries *(which beneficiaries to schedule appointment for, among all the registered benficiaries(max.
 4) in the account)*
 9. Dose Number *(which dose number (1 or 2) appointment to schedule.
 Must be same for all the selected beneficiaries)*
 10. Min Age Limit *(minimum age limit of the selected beneficiaries.
 All selected beneficiaries must belong to the same minimum age group, either 18+ or 45+)*
+11. Vaccine Preference *(vaccine preference for the selected beneficiaries.
+Once appointment gets scheduled, all selected beneficiaries will receive the selected vaccine.
+Available options: 'Any', 'Covaxin', 'Covishield')*

 <a name="screenshots-of-gui-app"></a>